Latest UChicago Updates

 On March 17, the University of Chicago announced its first case of COVID-19 on the Hyde Park campus.
-As of April 5, the University has 23 reported cases of COVID-19 among students, faculty, staff, other academic appointees, or postdoctoral researchers, excluding the medical center.
-We will update this number on a weekly basis.
-(Note – These figures are not intended to be comprehensive, as they rely on self-reporting.)
+From March 17 to April 22, there were 26 reported cases of COVID-19 among students, faculty, staff, other academic appointees, or postdoctoral researchers, excluding the medical center.
+This figure is not intended to be comprehensive, as it relies on self-reporting.

 What does self-monitoring mean?

 All individuals should monitor for the following COVID-19 symptoms:

 - Muscle pain

 If any of these symptoms are present, the individual should not enter University facilities.

 I am experiencing COVID-19-like symptoms.
 What should I do?

 If a person is experiencing symptoms of COVID-19, they should not go to their University destination and should consult their healthcare provider and inform their supervisor.
 Any employee or student who is experiencing symptoms can contact the UChicago Medicine COVID-19 triage hotline for screening, at 773.702.2800.

 Anyone who tests positive for COVID-19 and has been in a University owned or operated facility must contact C19HealthReport@uchicago.edu so that health and safety of others in our facilities can be addressed.

 Can I see my doctor online if I’m on a University of Chicago medical plan?